LaTableRouge/Mappps/readme.txt

 - **Zoom Control**: Adjust the zoom level of your map to fit your display requirements.
 - **Localization Support**: Fully supports localization to cater to a global audience.
 - **Full site editing**: You can edit the posts render directly inside the block.
+- **Advanced Custom Fields compatibility**: You can use ACF/SCF fields instead of native custom fields if needed.

 ## Two Block Options